 - Traffic and Stop Sign Control: identifies traffic lights and stop signs, slows your Tesla to a stop (with supervision)

 - Autosteer on city streets: makes turns and navigates within cities (with supervision)

 For these last two functions (Traffic and Stop Sign Control and Autosteer on City Streets), Tesla opened its Beta test version for use by Tesla customers who meet certain safety and monitoring requirements.
-Anyone who owns Full Self-Driving in full or by subscription on an eligible Tesla can apply, but only those who have met the current standard for driver safety are able to download the FSD Beta software.
+Anyone who has access to Full Self-Driving by paying in full or by subscription on an eligible Tesla can apply, but only those who have met the current standard for driver safety are able to download the FSD Beta software.

 FSD Version History and Updates